-The information in this booklet and in the updated EJK Bookmaking Tutorials on Writing and Illustrating and on the EJK Foundation website, provide valuable guidance as your students create books they will be proud of, and remember for the rest of their lives.
-This resource contains information to support the work you will do with your students.
+The information in this booklet, along with the short Bookmaking Tutorials on Writing and Illustrating, as well as additional support materials found on the EJK Foundation website, will help you guide your students to create books they will be proud of, and remember for the rest of their lives.
 We wish you and your students an exciting journey through the rewarding process of creating picture books.